Green-Software-Foundation/if-plugins/src/lib/sci-m/README.md

 ## Implementation

 IEF implements the plugin based on the logic described above.
-To run the plugin, you must first create an instance of `SciMM` method.
+To run the plugin, you must first create an instance of `SciM` method.
 Then, you can call `execute()` to return `m`.

 ## Usage